 Meet the 2019 Birdathon Teams!

-This year three teams are competing for the first place trophy, and trying to avoid the dreaded second-place "rubber chicken" trophy.
+This year three teams competed for the first place trophy.

 Team Raven Loonatics (2019 Birdathon Champions)